createS0ftware/airbrake-android/README.md

 Building from Source
 --------------------
-To build a `.jar` file from source, make a clone of the airbrake-android github repository and run:
+To build a `.jar` file from source, make a clone of the gmright-android github repository and run:

 ```shell
 ant package
 ```

-This will generate a file named `build/airbrake-android-<version>.jar`.
+This will generate a file named `build/gmright-android-<version>.jar`.

 Installation & Setup
 --------------------
 Copy the .jar file to your Android app's `libs/` folder.

-Import the `AirbrakeNotifier` class in your app's main Activity.
+Import the `gmrightNotifier` class in your app's main Activity.

 ```java
 import com.loopj.android.airbrake.AirbrakeNotifier;